rust-lang-deprecated/error-chain/README.md

 mod errors;
 ```

-Add a module called errors to your crate and put this inside:
+Add a file for that module called `errors.rs` and put this inside:

 ```rust
 error_chain! {